Frequently Asked Questions

 Individual Practitioner – Work that is offered solely by an individual in the form of client-contract relationships or collaborative offerings.

-Arts Based – Work that utilizes art as a central part of its programing or practice.
+Arts Based – Work that utilizes art as a central part of its programming or practice.

 Church/Religious Institution – Work that operates as or under the umbrella of a church or religious institution.